Cost anomalies

 Criteria

-To be classified as an anomaly, the spend of a SKU must meet all the following criteria:
+To be classified as an anomaly, the spend of a SKU or service must meet all the following criteria:

 -